7. Requirements of an Accredited College of Veterinary Medicine

 Finances must be adequate to sustain the educational programs and mission of the college.

 Colleges with non DVM undergraduate degree programs must clearly report finances (expenditures and revenues) specific to those programs separately from finances (expenditures and revenues) dedicated to all other educational programs.

 Clinical services, field services, and teaching hospitals must function as instructional resources.
 Instructional integrity of these resources must take priority over financial self-sufficiency of clinical services operations.

 7.3.
 Standard 3, Physical Facilities and Equipment

 All aspects of the physical facilities must provide an appropriate learning environment.
+Safety of personnel and animals must be a high priority.
 Classrooms, teaching laboratories, teaching hospitals, which may include but are not limited to ambulatory/field services vehicles, seminar rooms, and other teaching spaces shall be clean, maintained in good repair, and adequate in number, size, and equipment for the instructional purposes intended and the number of students enrolled.

 Administrative and faculty offices, and research laboratories must be sufficient for the needs of the faculty and staff.